fabiangunzinger/online-experiments/chapters/variance.md

 ## Variance

-In this section we derive the variance of our [difference-in-means estimator](experiments.md).
-Because we use a [design-based approach](experiment.md) to analyse our experiment, the standard results from the sampling-based approach do not apply and the derivation is considerably more involved.
-It's really extremely boring to follow.
-But, as with all derivations, following it at least once helps tremendously with understanding what's going on, and my not able to find a step-by-step version of that derivation was one of my main motivations to start these notes.[^other] My approach is based on @ding2023first but fills in a lot of steps that are skipped there in the hope that this step-by-step approach makes the logic more accessible.[^approach]
+This section derives the of our [difference-in-means estimator](experiments.md).
+Because we use a [design-based approach](experiment.md) to analyse our experiment, the simple sampling-based results do not apply and the derivation is considerably more involved.
+It's really extremely boring to follow!
+But, as with all derivations, following it at least once helps with understanding what's going on.

+My approach is based on @ding2023first but fills in a lot of steps that are skipped there in the hope that this step-by-step approach makes the logic more accessible.[^approach]

+## Definitions

 We start with some definitions.